learning-bootcamps/iOS-Development-Bootcamp-July-2023/labs/week-3/day-1.md

 # Instructions:

-1. Create an empty Swift StoryBoard project.
-2. Follow the instructions carefully for each task.
+1. Follow the instructions carefully for each task.
-3. Write your code in a clear and organized manner, following best practices.
+2. Write your code in a clear and organized manner, following best practices.

 # Requirements: